 6. Portrait Rendering

-When processing portrait shots, I was frustrated by cooling down the skin tones in warm shot initially.
-Lightroom 5 provides red, orange, and yellow tones while DxO Optics Pro 10 provides only red and yellow tones.
-It takes me awhile to figure out the balance to cool down the skin tones without desaturate too much red color in the shots.
+When processing portrait shots, I was frustrated by the cool-down skin tones in a warm shot.
+Lightroom 5 provides red, orange, and yellow tones, while DxO Optics Pro 10 provides red and yellow tones.
+It takes me awhile to figure out the balance to cool down the skin tones without desaturating too much red color in the shots.

-Let’s see what’s the results after some fine tune with both applications.
+Let’s see what’s the results are after some fine-tuning with both applications.

-I applied DxO’s portrait preset but the lady’s skin tone still reddish than the Lightroom 5’s Auto adjustment.
+I applied DxO’s portrait preset, but the lady’s skin tone was still reddish than the Lightroom 5’s Auto adjustment.

 After some trials and errors, I managed to cool down the skin tone and preserve the red color of the dress in both Lightroom 5 and DxO Optics Pro 10.

-One thing I prefer the DxO when processing portrait shots is its micro contrast adjustment and the vignetting blur effect (has to install DxO Film Pack Elite 5).
-Lightroom 5’s clarity tool works similarly as DxO’s micro contrast adjustment and the radial filter may simulate the DxO’s vignetting blur effect but DxO manages to provide an unique soft and dreamy look, and it renders the skin more naturally than Lightroom 5.
+I prefer the DxO when processing portrait shots because of its micro contrast adjustment and the vignetting blur effect (has to install DxO Film Pack Elite 5).
+Lightroom 5’s clarity tool works similarly to DxO’s micro-contrast adjustment, and the radial filter may simulate the DxO’s vignetting blur effect.
+Still, DxO provides a unique soft and dreamy look, and it renders the skin more naturally than Lightroom 5.

 However, Lightroom 5 provides local adjustment tools so I can enhance the iris, brighten the teeth, and etc. but I cannot do so in DxO Optics Pro 10 because DxO has not introduced these masking tools yet.